Robert Lagomarsino: California State University Channel Islands

 Lagomarsino was a long-time advocate of establishing a state college in his native Ventura County.
 His goal came to fruition in 2002, with the establishment of the California State University Channel Islands (CSUCI).
 A collection of papers, memorabilia, and furniture Lagomarsino had previously donated to the Ventura satellite campus of the California State University, Northridge was transitioned to CSUCI.
 In 2002, the university's library formally established the Robert J. and Norma M. Lagomarsino Department of Archives and Special Collections.

 Lagomarsino continued to be active, serving on numerous community boards in and around Santa Barbara County and Ventura County, and on the Board of the California Center for Public Policy.
 He and his wife Norma (d.
 2015) lived in Ventura, California, and they had three children and six grandchildren.
 Lagomarsino died on February 7, 2021, at his family ranch in Ojai, California.

-The visitor's center at Channel Islands National Park is named after Lagomarsino.
+The visitor center at Channel Islands National Park is named after Lagomarsino.